advanca/advanca-worker/README.md

 ## Run

 The Advanca Worker needs to work with [`Advanca Node`](https://github.com/advanca/advanca-node).
-See the umbrella project [github.com/advanca/advanca](https://github.com/advanca/advanca) for more information
+See the umbrella project [github.com/advanca/advanca](https://github.com/advanca/advanca) for more information.

 ## License